hepplerj/cv/web-cv.md

 # Conference Papers, Talks, and Workshops

 ### Papers Presented

+"Hidden Voices: A Data Analysis of Subject Headings for Books on Women in Science," with Heidi Blackburn, American Women of Science: Recovering History, Defining the Future 2020 Symposium, Smithsonian American Women's History Initiative, October 2020, virtual.

 "Using data visualization to analyze topic development by business communication students in a one-shot setting," Brick & Click: An Academic Library Conference, November 2019, Maryville, MO.